 As a marathon runner, with more than 40 years of running in my legs, I’ve worn many pairs of running shoes.
 My first real pair of running shoes (at least as far as I can remember) were a pair of no-name, second-hand leather shoes in the 1970s – hard and unforgiving.
 Back in those days, the big brands in New Zealand were Kiwi Flyers by Laser Shoes and Saucony, made famous by my friend and role model Rod Dixon who went on to win the 1983 New York City Marathon.

 In the 2000s, my go-to brand was Nike.
-I liked their running clothes and their more minimalist 8mm drop shoes, not knowing or (at the time) caring about the sustainability or ethical aspects of their manufacturing.
+I liked the style of their running clothes and their more minimalist 8mm drop shoes, not knowing or (at the time) caring about the sustainability or ethical aspects of their manufacturing.

 In August 2018, while training in my Nike shoes on Queenstown Hill one icy morning, I slipped.
 I ended up with an L3/L4 prolapsed disc which required discectomy surgery.
 As I slowly returned to running in 2019 (and again in my Nike running shoes), I suffered a posterior medial meniscus tear, which again required surgery.